didfet/logstash-forwarder-java/README.md

 Logstash runs on java and provides a lumberjack output, but the file input doesn't run on all plaforms (for example AIX) and logstash requires a recent JVM.
 Moreover Logstash is heavier : big package and more system resources.

-So logstash-forwarder-java is a solution for those who want a portable, lightweight log-shipper for their ELK stack.
+So logstash-forwarder-java is a solution for those who want a portable, lightweight log shipper for their ELK stack.

+## How to install it ?

+For the moment the only way to install logstash-forwarder-java is to download the maven project and run maven build.
+Next step is to distribute the logstash-forwarder-java jar and the lib directory located in the maven target directory.
+I'll try to provide a tarball in the next releases.